aseichter2007/ClipboardConqueror/readme.md

 I recommend fresh clones for updates, or you might overwrite settings you liked.

-currently the entire settings for my app are in the constructor of textengine.js, uncomment or add the correct instruction format to the keys required for non ChatML model support.
+currently the entire settings for my app are in setup.js, uncomment or add the correct instruction format to the keys required for non ChatML model support. setup.js writes files for each type of setting.
+If formatting errors are introduced in those files, they are overwritten with the defaults.

 -----